flutter/website/src/get-started/fwe/user-input.md

 * Video: [Semantics (Flutter Widget of the Week)][]

-Bonus: For a deeper understanding on how Flutter's GestureArena turns raw user interaction data into human recognizable concepts like taps, drags, and pinches:
+Bonus: For a deeper understanding on how Flutter's `GestureArena` turns raw user interaction data into human recognizable concepts like taps, drags, and pinches check out the following video:

 * Video: [GestureArena (Decoding Flutter)][]